Background

 Brumble FAQs.

-Find answers to common questions about car insurance.
+Find answers to common questions about student car insurance.

 Students in full-time education pay an average of £2,717 per year for car insurance.
 This is significantly higher than other age groups because most students are young drivers with limited experience on the road.
 Your exact premium will depend on factors like your age, the car you drive, where you live, and whether you have any no claims bonus.
 Comparing quotes from multiple insurers is the best way to find a competitive price.